aid402/oragepi-one/README.md

 * extract file
 * copy ngrok to /usr/local/bin/
 * download and copy ngrok.yml to /etc/
+* copy and paste your authtoken from ngrok dashboard to ngrok.yml

 ## 2.set up supervisor
 `apt-get install supervisor`

-#### On to supervisor configuration (/etc/supervisord.conf).
+#### On to supervisor configuration.
 Create the configuration file as follows:
+(or copy and paste in /etc/supervisord.conf)
 ```
 [program:ngrok]
 command=/usr/local/bin/ngrok start --all --config=/etc/ngrok.yml